-The intent of SB 280 is to require a 30-day notification to parents whose child care is terminated, denied or reduced to make room for priority groups.
-The only exceptions provided by SB 280 are if the 30-day notice would interfere with the ability of the Board to comply with its duties regarding the number of children served or would require the expenditure of funds in excess of the amount allocated to the Board.
+The current rule requires written notification by the Board's contractor at least 15 days before the denial, delay, reduction, or termination of child care.
+Senate Bill 280 (SB 280) changes the notification requirement to "not later than the 30th day before" the denial, delay, reduction, or termination of child care.
+The only exceptions provided by SB 280 are if the 30-day notice would interfere with the ability of the Board to comply with its duties regarding the number of children served or would require the expenditure of funds in excess of the amount appropriated to the Board.
 Under these circumstances the notice may be provided on the earliest date on which it is practicable for the Board.
 SB 280 also requires that the written notification include information regarding other child care services for which the recipient may be eligible.